Southeast Prescribed Fire Initiative

 About

 Fire is a critically important agent of renewal in natural ecosystems.
-However, wildfires can pose a substantial risk to people and infrastructure, and the Southeast has more wildfires than any other region.
-This region also includes several fire-dependent ecosystems where prescribed burning is necessary to safely manage the land and resources.
+However, wildfires can pose a substantial risk to people and infrastructure and the Southeast has more wildfires than any other region.
+The Southeast region also includes several fire-dependent ecosystems where prescribed burning is necessary to safely manage the land and resources.
 By promoting prescribed fire as a land management tool, SERPPAS partners minimize the risk of destructive wildfires while restoring critical habitat and species in the Southeast.

 Strategic Objectives

-1. Identify, encourage, and support efforts to quantify and prioritize the use of prescribed fire to achieve desired conditions considering the missions and objectives of SERPPAS.
+1. Identify, encourage, and support efforts to quantify and prioritize the use of prescribed fire to achieve desired conditions.

-5. Increase engagement with landowners, communities, and contractors by supporting workshops, field days, and other programs that provide prescribed burning experience, training, and education within SERPPAS priority areas.
+5. Increase engagement with landowners, communities, and contractors by supporting programs that provide prescribed burning experience, training, and education.

-6. Encourage and support the development, dissemination, and utilization of new relevant fire science and tools that foster collaboration among scientists and natural resource managers, and that address the information needs of SERPPAS, regional fire managers, and partners.
+6. Encourage and support the development, dissemination, and utilization of new relevant fire science and tools that foster collaboration among scientists and natural resource managers and address the information needs of SERPPAS, regional fire managers, and partners.

 7. Promote cooperative conservation, protection of public health, and keeping areas in attainment with the National Ambient Air Quality Standards (NAAQS) by encouraging use of basic and enhanced smoke management practices.

-8. Support efforts that identify and seek to overcome gaps in knowledge, training, and information needs relevant to SERPPAS prescribed fire managers, policy makers, and partners.
-Topics include but are not limited to:
+8. Support efforts that identify and seek to overcome gaps in knowledge, training, and information needs relevant to prescribed burn practitioners, policy makers, and partners.
+Topics include but are not limited to: Climate Change and Carbon, Resilience and Sustainability, Societal Impacts (including social justice, diversity, and inclusion), and Liability.

 Work Group Lead